 If your child enjoyed Learn to Skate and would like to continue with ice hockey, they can move onto the Developmental Program where they will continue to develop their skating ability and begin to learn hockey skills.

 At the conclusion of the In House season (for all levels, DP, MIH, and Combined IH) players should discuss their placement for the following season with their coaches or the Development Director.

 Practice is very rarely cancelled due to weather.
 If extreme conditions prevent the rink from being open, an email will be sent to all program participants.

 I'VE GOT A QUESTION YOU DIDN'T COVER.
 WHO DO I CONTACT?

-For any information not listed above, please reach out to our President and Development Director, Scott Miller at
+For any information not listed above, please reach out to Coaching Director, Jim Walsh at